jeffatoptics/jeff-minima/linkdemo.md

 ---
 layout: page
-title: demo of links in to markdown files
+title: demo of links in root folder
 ---
 ## demo of link syntax (link to markdown files)